 - Find out how to build a career in international law

 - Use weekends to travel throughout Europe

-- Build lasting friendships and networks with your colleagues, instructors and alumni
+- Build lasting friendships and networks with your colleagues, instructors, and alumni

 - Be ahead of the curve as international law is increasingly relevant in all aspects of law

-The Bader International Study Centre (BISC) at Herstmonceux Castle is situated on a historic 500-acre estate in East Sussex, U.K., two hours south-east of London.
+The Bader International Study Centre (BISC) at Herstmonceux Castle is situated on an historic 500-acre estate in East Sussex, U.K., two hours south-east of London.
 Herstmonceux Castle houses the educational, administrative, and dining facilities, while students live in Bader Hall, a modern three-story residence.
 The castle grounds feature extensive formal gardens and woodland walkways.

 Castle life at the BISC is in a close-knit community.
 Students enjoy weeknight social programming such as karaoke or football, or can meet peers at the castle coffee house or pub.
-Mini-buses provide access to local stores, restaurants and movie theatres, as well as sightseeing destinations nearby.
+Mini-buses provide access to local stores, restaurants, and movie theatres, as well as sightseeing destinations nearby.